By Dr. Jim Dahle, WCI Founder

 If the investment performance of the policy was not as good as projected (and it usually isn't), the entire cash value can be used up to pay the premiums.
 Once the cash value is gone, the policyholder must start making larger and larger premium payments each year to keep the policy in force.

 Rather than being a source of income in retirement, the policy has now become a huge expense!
-Often, the policyholder cannot afford to keep it in force and ends up surrendering the policy, technically with a fully taxable gain and no cash value to pay the tax bill on that gain!
+Often, the policyholder cannot afford to keep it in force and ends up surrendering the policy, technically with a fully taxable gain and no cash value to pay the tax bill on that gain.

 Unlike a whole life insurance policy, many universal life policies really aren't designed to provide a large death benefit after a long life.
 The only way to even have the policy in force at the end of your life is to dramatically reduce the death benefit as you get older so you can afford to pay the premiums from the cash value or your other income.

-#10 Non-qualified Investments Aren't That Bad
+#10 Non-Qualified Investments Aren't That Bad

 Finally, many docs get suckered into buying whole life insurance because they don't know where to invest more money for retirement after maxing out their 401(k).
 Aside from the fact that the agent is unlikely to suggest such places as a Backdoor Roth IRA, an HSA, an individual 401(k), or a defined benefit/cash balance plan, those who are not very financially literate don't realize that they can actually invest money outside of retirement plans and insurance policies.

 If you invest tax-efficiently using total market index funds, municipal bonds (or funds), and equity real estate, a non-qualified account is an excellent place to invest for all kinds of purposes, including retirement.
-You benefit from the lower qualified dividend rates, the lower long-term capital gains tax rates, tax-gain harvesting, tax-loss harvesting, the ability to use appreciated shares for charitable giving (flushing the capital gains out of your account), and with real estate, depreciation and exchanging.
-There's nothing to be afraid of here, especially since the tax benefits of whole life insurance really aren't all that great anyway.
+You benefit from the lower qualified dividend rates, the lower long-term capital gains tax rates, tax-gain harvesting, tax-loss harvesting, the ability to use appreciated shares for charitable giving (flushing the capital gains out of your account), and (with real estate) depreciation and exchanging.
+There's nothing to be afraid of here, especially since the tax benefits of whole life insurance aren't all that great anyway.

 Whole life insurance is a product designed to be sold, not bought.
 Most who buy it regret their decision.
 Now you know why.

 What do you think?
 Have you bought whole life insurance?
 Did you regret it?
 Why or why not?
 Comment below![This updated post was originally published in 2019.]